SwissCore92/swisscore-tba-lite/README.md

         return bot.event.UNHANDLED

     # define an temporary event handler to check if the user provided a valid bot name
-    # accept the contect as second argument which contains a list of valid bot names
+    # accept the context as second argument which contains a list of valid bot names
     async def check_selected_bot(msg: dict, ctx: dict):

         bot_name = msg.get("text", "").strip()